Bounce Rates SEO

 About the Author

-ABOUT THE AUTHOR Dr. William Sen CEO and founder of blue media
+ABOUT THE AUTHOR Dr. William Sen CEO and founder of Blue Media

-William Sen has been an SEO since 2001 and is a Software Engineer since 1996, and has been working as an Associate Professor in Germany for the University of Dusseldorf and Cologne.
-He has been involved in developing custom SEO tools, large website and software projects.
-William has a PhD in Information Sciences and has worked for brands such as Expedia, Pricewaterhouse Coopers, Bayer, Ford, T-Mobile and many more.
-He is the founder of blue media.
+Dr. William Sen has been an SEO since 2001 and is a Software Engineer since 1996, and has been teaching as an Associate Professor for some of the world's biggest universities.
+William has studied International Business at the University of California, Berkeley and among others holds a PhD in Information Sciences.
+He has worked for brands such as Expedia, Pricewaterhouse Coopers, Bayer, Ford, T-Mobile and many more.

 LEAVE A COMMENT: